valory-xyz/ai-registry-mech/README.md

 ## Introduction

-This repository contains the Agent and Mech registry.
+This repository contains the Mech Marketplace set of contracts registering mechs and performing their interactions for requests delivery via the means of the Marketplace.
+Read [docs](https://github.com/valory-xyz/ai-registry-mech/docs) for a detailed Mech Marketplace description.

 ## Development

 ### Prerequisites
 - This repository follows the standard [`Hardhat`](https://hardhat.org/tutorial/) development process.
-- The code is written on Solidity `0.8.19`.
+- The code is written on Solidity `0.8.28`.
-- The standard versions of Node.js along with Yarn are required to proceed further (confirmed to work with Yarn `1.22.10` and npx/npm `6.14.11` and node `v12.22.0`).
+- The standard versions of Node.js along with Yarn are required to proceed further (confirmed to work with Yarn `1.22.19` and npx/npm `10.8.2` and node `v20.18.1`).

 ### Install the dependencies
 The project has submodules to get the dependencies.
 Make sure you run `git clone --recursive` or init the submodules yourself.